419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On May 30, 1922, Charles Sherburne transferred 419 Beacon into Josephine Sherburne’s name.

 Charles Sherburne continued to live at 419 Beacon.
 In about 1937, he changed his summer home from Marblehead to Ipswich.
+He died in September of 1943.

 On April 5, 1944, 419 Beacon was purchased from the estate of Charles Sherburne by Cyrene James Smith and his wife, Harriett Mary (Vossahlik) Smith.
 They lived in Revere, where He was a supervisor of the city electrical department.

-On January 14, 1947, 419 Beacon was acquired from Carolyn Russell by Mary Elizabeth (called Elizabeth) (Collins) Leddy, the wife of Joseph Hinton Leddy.
+On January 14, 1947, 419 Beacon was acquired from John Russell by Mary Elizabeth (called Elizabeth) (Collins) Leddy, the wife of Joseph Hinton Leddy.
 They previously had lived in an apartment at 471 Beacon.
 An attorney, he was treasurer and principal of Winslow Secretarial School.
 They continued to live there until about 1955, when they moved to Arlington.

 419 Beacon was shown as vacant in the 1957 City Directory.

 On April 1, 1955, 419 Beacon was acquired from Elizabeth Leddy by Leonard Edward Sabens.
-He and his wife, Pearl A. (Henning) Sabens, lived in Reading.
+He and his wife, Pearl Augusta (Henning) Sabens, lived in Reading.
 419 Beacon became the home of their son-in-law and daughter, Frederick Doten Hawkins and Lillian Eileen (Sabens) Hawkins.
 They previously had lived in Weston.

 Leonard Sabens died in March of 1958 and Pearl Sabens moved to 419 Beacon to live with the Hawkinses.